jpadial15/ALEXIS_pipeline/pipeline/README.md

 The processing pipeline has been split up into different componenets that must be run in order.
 This way, you can run the same pipeline in chuncks, making it easier to debug and to communicate with the team for trouble shooting.
 ## Please feel free to submit an issue.
+# Warning
+Ensure that the dataconfig.py file is correctly configured with paths to the data directories.
+Ensure that you have followed the instructions in the on-boarding process.

 # ALEXIS by Parts: